 What is a strategic plan?
 It’s just that; a plan where you set out your goals for the business and a strategy for making them a reality.
 The plan is valuable not only to help you plot a course of action to ensure you meet your goals, but it’s an important document to help staff, shareholders, stakeholders and potential investors to see the “big picture” for your company.

-In this article, I give you a short and sweet template for creating a strategic plan.
+In this article, I give you a short and sweet strategic planning process template for creating a strategic plan.
 The rest is up to you:

 Section 1: The Executive Summary

 The point of this section is to succinctly outline your plan for the business and its direction.
 It should be written in a way that enables employees, stakeholders, investors and other interested parties to quickly grasp the concepts, even if they don’t understand the industry.

 Tips for the Executive Summary

 - Complete this section last.
 You’ll be able to call out ideas and information highlighted in other sections.

 - Don’t go into details or give numbers, unless they are big, round conceptual numbers.
 Just focus on the big picture.